munshaw/my-systems-old/Workstation.md

 ## Install some software

-Then I installed the following from Pop Store.
+Then I installed the following from Pop Shop:

 ```
 octave